NeuroLink vs LangChain: When to Use Which (An Honest Comparison)

 - Shared vector stores: Pinecone, Qdrant, and other vector databases work with both frameworks.
 Ingest with LangChain, query with NeuroLink, or vice versa

 - MCP as the bridge: MCP servers are framework-agnostic.
-Build a tool once as an MCP server and consume it from both LangChain (via langchain-mcp) and NeuroLink (natively)
+Build a tool once as an MCP server and consume it from both LangChain (via

-- LiteLLM as a shared proxy: NeuroLink’s LiteLLM provider can route through the same proxy infrastructure used by LangChain-based services
+@langchain/mcp-adapters) and NeuroLink (natively) - LiteLLM as a shared proxy: NeuroLink’s LiteLLM provider can route through the same proxy infrastructure used by LangChain-based services

 The key insight is that these frameworks are complementary, not mutually exclusive.
 The best choice depends on the specific service you are building, not a blanket organizational mandate.